ahmedaao/grid-computing-forecasting/README.md

 ## Introduction

-Our project aims to predict the future usage of resources in a computing farm.
+Our project aims to predict the future used of CPU time in a computing farm.
 The farm consists of a collection of CPUs waiting to run jobs.

 ## DataSource

-Datasource: GWA-T-3 trace in SQLite format [here](http://gwa.ewi.tudelft.nl/datasets/gwa-t-3-nordugrid)
+Datasource: GWA-T-1 trace in SQLite format [here](http://gwa.ewi.tudelft.nl/datasets/gwa-t-1-das2)

 ## Methods